 List of famous female organists, listed by their level of prominence with photos when available.
 This greatest female organists list contains the most prominent and top females known for being organists.
 There are thousand of females working as organists in the world, but this list highlights only the most notable ones.
 Historic organists have worked hard to become the best that they can be, so if you're a female aspiring to be a organist then the people below should give you inspiration.

 Famous women organ players include everyone from Ethel Smith to Susi Jeans.While this isn't a list of all female organists, it does answer the questions "Who are the most famous female organists?" and "Who are the best female organists?"

-Alexandra Fol in Sofia, Bulgaria is a Bulgarian-Canadian composer who resides in Montreal, Canada.
+Alexandra Fol (born July 11, 1981) in Sofia, Bulgaria is a Bulgarian-Canadian composer who resides in Montreal, Quebec, Canada.
 Fol has composed more than 40 works in different mediums, which have been performed by ensembles such as Sofia Philharmonic Orchestra, the orkest de ereprijs, Ossia New Music, the New Fromm players, the thingNY ensemble, the Young Artists Orchestra, McGill University Orchestra, and others.
-In 2005 Fol was one of four composers commissioned to write a children's work for the 70th anniversary of the Montréal Symphony Orchestra’s Children’s series.
-"Pegasus", op.
-37 was performed throughout the 2005-2006 season and included in an educational CD for children.
-Important performances of her works ...more
+Fol's works have been performed by the Orchestre Symphonique de Montreal, the Sofia Philharmonic, the New Score Chamber orchestra, among others.
+In 2005 she was one of four composers commissioned to write a children's work for the 70th anniversary of the Montréal Symphony ...more on Wikipedia

-Elbernita "Twinkie" Clark-Terrell is a two-time Grammy award–winning American gospel singer, composer, musician, and evangelist, as well as member of the Hammond Organ Company's Hall of Fame.
-She is a member of The Clark Sisters, an influential gospel vocal ensemble active since the late 1960s. ...more
+Elbernita "Twinkie" Clark (born November 15, 1954) is an American gospel singer, composer, musician, and evangelist, as well as member of the Hammond organ Hall of Fame.
+She is a member of The Clark Sisters, an influential gospel vocal ensemble active since the late 1960s. ...more on Wikipedia